-From September this year, online shops will need to build additional authentication into the checkout to comply with SCA requirements.
+Online shops will need to build additional authentication into the checkout to comply with SCA requirements.
 The only exceptions are low value or subscription payments.
 Dynamic authentication tools, such as the new version of 3D Secure (3D Secure 2.0) will be the main method for this, so now is the time to start exploring the options.

 Finally, the SCA rules will apply to transactions where both the business and the cardholder’s bank are located in the European Economic Area and crucially – they’re expected to be enforced regardless of the outcome of Brexit!